itsIshwor/reward-calculator-app/README.md

-# Charter communications - Programming Assignment By ISHOWR UPRETI
+# Charter communications - Programming Assignment By ISHWOR UPRETI

 ## Getting Started

 - Java version 11 or greater is required.
-- Recommend installing latest version of Maven.
+- Recommend installing the latest version of Maven.

 1. Clone this repo
 2. Execute Following Command and Request from post man from insomnia in order to get output: